jimmyzero3/semi-apriori-python-mapreduce-program-for-Hadoop/README.md

 # Some problems you might encounter using Hadoop

-Setting up Hadoop and trying to run a job successfully might be quite frustrating even if you followed all steps of the tutorial, so I'll make a list of possible problems that people might encounter.
+Setting up Hadoop and trying to run a job successfully might be quite frustrating even if you followed all steps in the tutorial, so I'll make a list of possible problems that people might encounter.
 As I only tried Hadoop on my linux machine, these tips are mostly for linux users.

 ##Java_Home and Hadoop_Home environment variable not set properly.